Last Updated on

 Rough Collies have entered the mainstream and owe their popularity primarily to the famous Lassie movie franchise, the story of a fiercely loyal dog that finds her way home to her owners.
 Rough Collies are large dogs with a thick and long coat, originally bred for sheep herding in mid-19th-century Scotland.

-Collies are medium to large-sized dogs that can be found in four different color variations: tricolor, sable and white, blue merle, and all-white.
+Collies are medium to big dogs with long hair that can be found in four different color variations: tricolor, sable and white, blue merle, and all-white.
 Mature male specimens can reach anywhere from 45lbs to 75lbs, while females tend to be smaller, between 35lbs and 65lbs.
 Their coat is double-layered, and they need regular grooming to remove the excess hair they shed.

 They make wonderful pets as long as you live in a house and have a backyard.
 Collies need regular exercise and love to run due to their herding past.
 They show no aggressiveness and love children and other animals.